Traditional tiramisu

 • With a spatula, fold the dry ingredients into the butter mixture until just barely combined, then add 2 cups of the fresh rhubarb and fold until evenly distributed.

-• Bake in the preheated oven for 25 – 30 minutes until a toothpick poked into the middle of a muffin comes out clean.
+• Bake in a preheated oven for 25 – 30 minutes until a toothpick poked into the middle of a muffin comes out clean.

 • Cool for 10 minutes, then run a knife around each muffin to release from the tin and turn out onto the rack.
 Put the muffins on a wire rack and let them sit for another 10 minutes.